LPN and LVN Career Information

 How Long is an LPN Program?

-The first portion of an LPN program is generally made up of theoretical training
+The first portion of a practical or vocational nursing program is generally made up of theoretical training

 within a classroom, followed by onsite laboratory training with industry-related

 equipment.
-Most LPN programs end with some form of
+Most LPN and LVN programs end with some form of

 real-life training, such as an externship or clinical within an actual medical setting.
 Some of the most common settings for practical experience include hospitals, health clinics, and physicians' offices.